Integrated timetabling and scheduling of modular autonomous vehicles under uncertainty: Mathematical formulation

-Constraints (\ref{cons_pi}) are formulated to determine if passenger group $p$ has the opportunity to transfer from the MAV assigned to trip $k$ to the MAV assigned to trip $k'$.
-Nonlinear constraints (\ref{cons_indicator_transfer}) link passenger group $p$ and the actual boarded trips.
-Specifically, passenger group $p$ actually transfers from the MAV assigned to trip $k$ to trip $k'$ at transfer corridor $g$ in scenario $w$, i.e., $\zeta_{p,k,k'}^{g}(w) =1$, if and only if this group boards trip $k$ on line $l$ and transfers to trip $k'$ on line $l'$, that is, $\chi_{p,k}^{l}(w) =1$ and $\pi^{g}_{k,k'}-\pi^{g}_{k,k'-1}=1$.
-Besides, $\pi^{g}_{k,k'}-\pi^{g}_{k,k'-1}=1$ represents that trip $k'$ has a later departure time than trip $k$ on line $l$ among all trips on line $l'$.
-Thus, passenger group $p$ would transfer to trip $k'$ from trip $k$ at the corresponding transfer corridor $g$.
-The linear form of this set of constraints is given in Appendix \ref{sec:Linearization}.
-Finally, constraints (\ref{eq:chi}) are formulated to track the MAV assigned to trip $k$ that passenger group $p$ takes when transfer from trip $k'$ on line $l'$ to trip $k$ on line $l$ in scenario $w$.
-To sum up, the variable $\chi^l_{p,k}(w)$ accurately characterizes whether or not passenger group $p$ boards trip $k$ in scenario $w$.
+Note that constraints \eqref{cons_pi} capture all possible transfer options for a passenger group $p$ arriving at a transfer corridor $g$.
+However, since we assume passengers always board the first available trip, additional constraints should be introduced to enforce this selection.
+To do so, we formulate nonlinear constraints (\ref{cons_indicator_transfer}) to link passenger group $p$ and its actually boarded trip.
+Specifically, passenger group $p$ actually transfers from the MAV assigned to trip $k$ to trip $k'$ at transfer corridor $g$ in scenario $w$ ($\zeta_{p,k,k'}^{g}(w) =1$) if and only if this group was on trip $k$ on line $l$ (i.e., $\chi_{p,k}^{l}(w) =1$) and trip $k'$ on line $l'$ has a later departure time than the arrival time of trip $k$ and is the closest among all possible transfer options on line $l'$ (i.e., $\pi^{g}_{k,k'}-\pi^{g}_{k,k'-1}=1$).
+As a result, passenger group $p$ actually transfer from trips $k$ to $k'$ at the transfer corridor $g$.
+The linearized form of this set of constraints is given in Appendix \ref{sec:Linearization}.

+Additionally, constraints (\ref{eq:chi}) are proposed to track the MAV assigned to trip \( k \) that passenger group \( p \) boards when transferring from trip \( k' \) on line \( l' \) to trip \( k \) on line \( l \) in scenario \( w \).
+If line \( l \) is the line where the origin stop of passenger group \( p \)'s journey is located (i.e., $l = l_0$), \( \chi^l_{p,k}(w) \) indicates whether the group boards trip \( k \) in the first leg.
+If line \( l \) is a transfer-in line within the journey, the variable determines whether the group successfully transfers to trip \( k \) after departing from trip \( k' \).
+The corresponding formulation is as follows: